CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

 | Pipeline Key        | Refer to `All Supported Trusted Sources` table below. |
 | Name                | Friendly name you assign for your trusted source to act as an alias for the external source id.
 In the `dashboard` this friendly name will be what is displayed, not the external source id. (external source id will only be displayed if `Name` is not defined) |
 | External Source Id  | Refer to `All Supported Trusted Sources` table below. |

+After changing the trusted sources, you should click the restart pipeline button to propoagate the changes to the Fortis event ingestion.

 ### List of All Supported Trusted Sources